24 Feb Crappy Jobs Build Character

 When you count the calories in the #4, the total without any ketchup or tartar sauce or ranch dressing or a properly sugar-laden drink is 1700 calories.
 Topping 2000 calories in one sitting is totally achievable, even for the health-minded folks who ordered Diet Pepsi.

-It has been a few decades since I’ve worked at that place and the sheer number of people ordering the #4 with a Diet Pepsi is still the most traumatic part of that experience.
+It has been a few decades since I’ve worked at that place and the sheer number of people ordering the #4 with a Diet Pepsi was a traumatic part of that experience.